High Cholesterol Herbal Treatment

-Cholesterol herbs help lower your blood cholesterol level.
-Additionally, it is good for small intestine, liver, heart, and kidney, which may be responsible for its cause or affected in the long run.
+Cholesterol herbs help lower the blood cholesterol level due to their antioxidant and anti-inflammatory activities.
+Additionally, it strengthens the functioning of intestines, liver, heart, and kidney, which may be responsible for high cholesterol cause or affected in the long run.

-Many conventional drugs have been derived and developed from molecules in medicinal plants.
+Many conventional drugs have been derived and developed similar to the molecules found in a medicinal plant.

-Similarly, Statins (cholesterol lowering drug) is developed from a blue-green mold isolated from a rice sample collected at a grain shop in Kyoto.
+Similarly, Statins (a cholesterol-lowering drug) is developed from a blue-green mold isolated from a rice sample collected at a grain shop in Kyoto.

-Alternatively, various plants provide hypolipidemic property and widely used in traditional systems.
-Several medicinal plants have investigated for their use in high cholesterol patients.
-These plants may help delay high cholesterol complications.
+Many plants with the hypolipidemic property are widely used in traditional medicinal systems.
+Several of these medicinal plants are investigated for their use in high cholesterol patients.

-- Limit the cholesterol synthesis by the body,
+- Limiting the cholesterol synthesis by the body,

 - Reduce the absorption of cholesterol by the body,

 - By improving the liver function and expels unwanted excess lipids as waste.

 - By improving the kidney function, thus lower cholesterol by expelling excess cholesterol.